duo-labs/markflow/README.md

 ### Thematic Breaks

-Thematic Breaks are extended or reduced to match the length of the document.
+Thematic breaks are extended or reduced to match the length of the document.
 If line length is set to infinity, it will instead use 3 of the separating character which must be one of "-", "_", or "*"..